gutenbergtools/gutenbergsite/site/help/new_website.md

 HTML Best Practices -- https://www.pgdp.org/~jana/best-practices/ (this was written a while back but DP tries to keep it up-to-date)

 ### User interface and user experience issues
 1. Selecting text is challenging on landing pages.
 For example, on this page: https://www.gutenberg.org/ebooks/13930 it is hard to select the title text ("African and European Addresses by Theodore Roosevelt") to copy-and-paste.
 Instead, the book image and "Download this eBook" are selected.
+Status: not yet determined.
 2. At https://www.gutenberg.org/, the 'box of latest books' contains 10 books, but only shows 9, so I get a scroll bar.
 When I scroll to reveal the 10th book, the covers all shift left, but the titles below don't move.
 (And in fact, the 10th title is hanging off the right edge of the box.)
+Status: CSS issue, being investigated.

 ### Search-related issues

-1. UI/Search: Search output order seems random.**Status: Defer.
-Search is handled by PostgreSQL, and unchanged from the current site.
-We will look into a different search implementation, for the future.**
+1. UI/Search: Search output order seems random.
+Status: Defer.
+Search is handled by PostgreSQL, and unchanged from the old site.

 ### Items that will not be fixed
 1. Wiki "user" pages.
 These have not been maintained, and are no longer part of the site.
 Archived pages are likely available at the Wayback machine, https://wayback.archive.org -- first enter the URL (such as https://www.gutenberg.org or a more specific link), then select the date of the archive snapshot to view the removed page.